HandongHCI/HandongHCI.github.io/Courses/HCI06.md

 ### 6. Smart City

 From the series of videos in this chapter, try to find:
-- what H-C interactions are happening in a city and places,
+- what H-C interactions are happening in a city and public places,
-- which computer technologies are used,
+- which computer technologies are used for urban services (which is provided through an interactive way),
-- what data/information is trandferred from here to there for which service to be provided to citizens,
+- what data/information is commonly used in a city for which service to be provided to citizens,
-- what public
-- and what values people can earn from the computer-assisted life in a city.
+- and what values people can earn from computer-assisted life in a city.

 #### [Video Lectures]